remicmacs/stellarisen/docs/Front-end.md

 * Toaster: a DOM element displayed when there is an issue with the login

 The other classes doesn't define a graphical elements and are used by the back-end.

+### Initialization of the scenes

+Both scenes are managed by their respective classes.
+They are created when the document is loaded and, depending on the current scene, are binded to an object used as an access point to the current scene objects.

+The initialization also includes setting the needed objects for session management and adding all the events listeners.

+#### Asynchronous loading of scenes objects

+Each scene needs to load textures and font files.
+In order to display a loading screen that will disappear when the scenes are completely initialized and avoid displaying half loaded scenes, we use Three.js `LoadingManager` that allows asynchronous loading of heavy files.

+Both scenes includes a `loaded` flag and a callback that is called when the scene is fully loaded.
+This callback is passed on creation and is the same for both scenes.
+It checks the `loaded` flag on both scenes and hide the loading screen when both of them are `true`.

 ## CSS